Preparing Your Child To Return To School Or Preschool

 An IEP will record your child's achievements, where they want to go, what support they may need and what success might look like.
 The IEP is a 'living' document that school staff can regularly update to reflect your child's ongoing development.

-Transitioning from a regional health school
+How will my child transition from a regional health school after their cancer treatment?

 If your child has been in a regional health school, their teachers will help your child to transition back to their regular school.
 If your child has been going to their regular school part-time while recovering, a community regional health school teacher will supervise their IEP.

 Why should I choose a key contact person at my child's school?

 "I was a bit anxious about him being teased – a couple of kids mentioned it but that was about it".
 Christina, Noah's mum.

 It is a good idea to agree on one key contact person at your child's school or preschool to liaise with you and your family/whānau.